Dogo6647/blabble-server/README.md

 npm start
 ```

 By default the server is listening on ws://localhost:8148/ (BLAB in 1337speak).
-To change the port or enable wss://, read below.
+To change the port, read below.

 You can change the target server URL for your custom Blabble client in the TurboWarp Packager settings.